-- Undergraduate with greater than 160 attempted hours and no degree: The student must appeal on the appropriate form and provide a graduation plan signed by his/her academic advisor.
-If the plan is considered reasonable, the student will receive financial aid on probation for one or more terms until the degree is completed. - □ Student on financial aid probation: The student may regain eligibility in one of two ways after a term of financial aid probation: 1) by meeting the completion standards which apply to the student after financial aid probation under this policy (e.g., at least 36 attempted hours with a 70% completion rate); or 2) by improving their cumulative grade point average (cum GPA) to a 2.0 orabove. - Student with grade changes: The student can regain financial aid eligibility by notifying the Department of Student Financial Aid of the grade change, including grades posted for incomplete courses. - ☐ Student previously suspended: A student who loses financial aid eligibility at the time of suspension from the University must appeal on the appropriate form to receive approval for a term of financial aid probation if reinstated or readmitted. - □ Student terminated under prior policies or for zero completion: The student must complete at least 12 hours with a 2.0 grade point average at his/her own expense and then may appeal to receive financial aid on a probationary basis.
+- Undergraduate with greater than 160 attempted hours and no degree: The student must appeal on the appropriate form and provide a graduation plan signed by the academic advisor.
+If the plan is considered reasonable, the student will receive financial aid on probation for one or more terms until the degree is completed. - Student on financial aid probation: The student may regain eligibility in one of two ways after a term of financial aid probation: 1) by meeting the completion standards which apply to the student after financial aid probation under this policy (e.g., the minimum 67% completion rate); and/or 2) by improving their cumulative grade point average (see the Qualitative Measure chart for specifics). - Student with grade changes: The student can regain financial aid eligibility by

+- notifying the Department of Student Financial Aid of the grade change, including grades updated for incomplete courses. - Student previously suspended: A student who loses financial aid eligibility at the time of suspension from the University must appeal on the appropriate form to receive approval for a term of financial aid probation if reinstated or readmitted. - Student terminated under prior policies or for zero completion: If the student wishes to enroll, they may do so at their own expense and must continue to pay until both the quantitative and qualitative measures have been satisfied.